 USE SPACE WISELY

 Encourage your peers to organize their closets too.
-When everyone is done, invite your siblings and friends to your room to swap items you all no longer want.
+When everyone is done, invite your siblings and friends (and even your mom) to your room to swap items you all no longer want.
 Remember, one person's trash is another person's treasure.